Sacramento Ovarian Cancer Lawyer

 If you are now battling this cancer and clearly recall using one or more Johnson & Johnson talc powders or products, you should contact your California ovarian cancer attorney immediately.

-I’m Ed Smith, a Sacramento ovarian cancer lawyer.
-If you’re currently suffering from ovarian cancer, my firm stands ready to review your case and then file a lawsuit so we can recover for your medical expenses, loss of earnings, pain and suffering, and other losses.
-Please call me at (916) 921-6400 for free, friendly advice anytime.
-If you’re calling from another city, you can reach me by calling my toll free number: (800) 404-5400.
+Suppose you’re currently suffering from ovarian cancer.
+In that case, our law firm stands ready to review your case and then file a lawsuit so we can recover from your medical expenses, loss of earnings, pain and suffering, and other losses.
+Please call me at 916.921.6400 for free, friendly advice anytime.